giovannirleon/wistronlabs/README.md

 - HOST MAC address
 - Service Tag

+Once the system boots, a second TMUX session is automatically created between the L10 server and the Gaines system under test.
+This session appears as a second green bar at the bottom of your terminal, labeled with the `[SERVICE TAG]` on the left.

 **Note:** This script must be run inside a TMUX session.
 To join a TMUX session, use [`join_station.sh`](#join_stationsh).